 - Eliminate carpeting: Carpets are high maintenance and attract dust mites easily.
 If you have carpets, vacuum them daily.
 However, there’s no guarantee you’ll totally get rid of all the dust mites.
 Rather, stick to hardwood or tile flooring.

-For more expert advice on how to keep dust at bay, of if you have other issues related to home comfort, please contact Sherlock Heating & Air Conditioning, Inc. We serve all of San Diego and Southern Riverside County with more than 100 years combined experience.
+For more expert advice on how to keep dust at bay, of if you have other issues related to home comfort, please contact Sherlock Plumbing Heating & Air, Inc. We serve all of San Diego and Southern Riverside County with more than 100 years combined experience.